collinxchu/Attorney-Online-Vidya-Update/The EBINDENCE Update/Readme for The EBINDENCE Update.txt

 AAI2

 ============================
-Bat deletion: The following folders will be deleted.
+Bat deletion: The following folders will be deleted/renamed.
+Manually delete them if you do not trust the .bat file.
+RUN THE BAT FILE BEFORE UPDATING.

 Roylott (changed to Grimesby Roylott)
-Manually delete them if you do not trust the .bat file.
+[DR] Objection.mp3 > [DR] Announce the Truth (Variation).mp3